 Supervision (old regulations)

-Each PhD candidate is supervised by a thesis committee consisting of the advisor and a co-referee.
-In addition, the students of the Expert Committee III (FK III) have a mentor assigned, who also chairs the PhD defense.
-The students of the Expert Committees I and II (FK I and II) choose a member of the Expert Committees (FK) as GHS Representative for chairing the PhD defense.
+Each doctoral candidate is supervised by a thesis committee consisting of a thesis advisor, a co-thesis advisor (if any) and a co-referee.
+In addition, doctoral candidates in Expert Committee III (FK III) have a mentor assigned, who also chairs the PhD defense.
+Candidates in Expert Committees I and II (FKI and II) choose a member of their respective Expert Committee as GHS representative for chairing the defense.

 Thesis Committee